Modern Family logo

 Lottery Winnings

-The government can intercept any means of monetary payments from state and federal sources from a parent that owes child support.
+The government can intercept any means of monetary payments from state and federal sources from a parent who owes child support.
 This includes tax refund checks and lottery winnings.

 6. Impacts On Credit Rating

-Credit bureaus are alerted by the state of any individuals that are delinquent on their child support payments.
+Credit bureaus are alerted by the state of any individuals who are delinquent on their child support payments.
 In turn, this will negatively impact their credit rating.

 7. Ineligible For A Passport

-A parent that owes $2,500 or more in child support payments in not eligible to receive a United States passport.
+A parent who owes $2,500 or more in child support payments is not eligible to receive a United States passport.

 8. The State Lists Evaders On A Website